zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Python UDF.md

 The '-> doubles' # parameter is empty and the return value is double
 ```

-At the query semantic parsing stage, unqualified signatures will be checked out, and an error is returned.
-The execution would then be banned.
+At the query semantic parsing stage, unqualified signatures are removed, and an error is returned.
+The execution is then stopped.
 During execution, the UDF parameter will be passed to the user as the type specified by the function signature.
 The type of the user returned value must be consistent with the type specified by the function signature; otherwise, an error is returned.
-MaxCompute The SQL data type corresponds to the Python type as follows:
+MaxCompute SQL data type corresponds to the Python type as follows:

 |ODPS SQL type|Bigint|String|Double|Boolean |Datetime|
 |:------------|:-----|:-----|:-----|:-------|:-------|